RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The purpose of Composite Blueprint is to launch multi-tier application.

-Here we are going to launch "Petclinic Application", petclinic Data Base, petclinic App and petclinic web(load balancer). for this we need to create blueprint for each of **software stack** type.
+Here we are going to launch Petclinic Application. petclinic Data Base, petclinic App and petclinic web(load balancer). for this we need to create blueprint for each of **software stack** type.

 1. While creating blueprint for petclinic database add **petclinic_db** role.